eda-ricercatore/gulyas-scripts/notes/python.md

 		* has a specialized type of iterator
 		* can provide information regarding attributes about the sequence
-		* has behaviors that can be performed on the sequence -
+		* has behaviors that can be performed on the sequence
+		* E.g., determine the size/length of the sequence.
+	-